 Black willow aphids secrete honeydew, a sticky sugary substance which will coat any object underneath an infestation.
 Yellowjackets may be attracted to infested trees because of the honeydew.
 In addition to being a problem in trees, these aphids sometimes have an annoying habit of dropping to the ground and collecting around buildings and nearby objects.
 If their bodies are crushed, they can stain siding and other objects a blue-purple color.

 Despite their abundance, they do little if any lasting harm to established, vigorously growing trees.
 Their presence is just a nuisance.
 Tolerate these aphids as much as possible.
-If you wish to reduce their numbers, try washing them off as many branches as you can reach with a hard spray of water.
-A less toxic insecticide option would be treat them with insecticidal soap.
-If nothing is done, their numbers will diminish on their own by the end of the month.”
+If you wish to reduce their numbers, try washing them off as many branches as you can reach with a hard spray of water. … If nothing is done, their numbers will diminish on their own by the end of the month.”
 That led to an image on Flickr with the scientific name Pterocomma salicis.
 That brought us back to BugGuide.
 The images online of the Black Willow Aphid are spotted, but other than that, they resemble your insects.
 We still hope to get assistance with this ID.